 What Do You Do When The Sport You Love is Taken From You?

-How a Severe Sports Injury Affected my Playing Career—And My Mental Health
+How Severe Sports Injuries Affected my Playing Career—And My Mental Health

 Growing up Canadian, I did what most kids do at some point in their lives: I took up hockey.

 At this point, it’s so ingrained in society it borders on cliche.
 However, being part of a Greek family, my attention was drawn in another direction: soccer.
 A passion for the sport spawned early and was based heavily on my grandfather and his love for the game.

 From then on, I played soccer year-round and learned everything I could about being a defender.
 I played at different levels and made it all the way to provincial championships.

 Spending so much time working and getting better takes a lot of commitment and even more passion.
 Luckily I had an excess of both and was getting ready to play at the CEGEP level.
 So what do you do when something you love so much and dedicate so much time to is taken?